Dyadic Interaction Modeling for Social Behavior Generation: Experiments

 Table~\ref{tab:ablation} illustrates the contribution of each component to \ourmodel.
 Initially, we note that VQ-VAE stands out as the most crucial module in our framework.
 Furthermore, our observation that directly predicting listener's motions as continuous signals yields less diverse motions aligns with prior research in L2L \cite{ng2022learning} and ELP \cite{song2023emotional}.
 As expected, \pretraining on large-scale dyadic behaviors significantly enhances performance for both ViCo and LM\_Listener datasets.
 In contrast to the pre-training approach in L2L \cite{ng2022learning}

 that fixes the VQ-Decoder to decode continuous signals from discrete motion predictions, integrating the VQ-Decoder into the listener motion prediction model notably enhances performance, ranking as the second most important component in \ourmodel.
 While $\mathcal{L}_c$ ranks as the least important component, it still contributes significantly to performance by encouraging role-specific encoders to extract meaningful information from input signals relevant not only to the current person but also the conversational partner.
-Finally, we demonstrate the benefits of jointly modeling both speaker and listener behaviors with $S-L$, which aligns with existing literature indicating that speaker and listener behaviors correlate and mutually influence each other.
+Finally, we demonstrate the benefits of jointly modeling both speaker and listener behaviors with $S-L$, which aligns with existing literature indicating that speaker and listener behaviors correlate and mutually influence each other. we also provide modality ablation as well as online listener behavior generation results in the supplementary material.